xlnfinance/xln/wiki/1_channels.md

 ```
 me.envelope(
-      methodMap('update'), // denotes that it is an update message
+      map('update'), // denotes that it is an update message
       asset, // asset id we are operating with
       ackSig,  // a signature of the state that we start from (acks previous transitions if any)
       transitions, // 0 or more transitions: [transition type, transition args, state sig after applying]